 Is there anything you’d like to add?

 “A lot of people ask, ‘is this really as bad as the media is making it out to be?’
-I’d just like to say that even if the mortality rate of this virus is down to somewhere between 0.5 and 1% (which is below what the media outlets in general were quoting) that would still be the most deadly virus in over 100 years.
-This needs to be taken seriously; listen to our healthcare professionals, social distancing, wash your hands, stay inside unless you need to be out, or are exercising.
+I’d just like to say that even if the mortality rate of this virus is down to somewhere between 0.5 and 1% (which is below what the media outlets, in general, were quoting) that would still be the most deadly virus in over 100 years.
+This needs to be taken seriously; listen to our healthcare professionals, social distancing, wash your hands, and stay inside unless you need to be out, or are exercising.
 There are a lot of people dying unnecessarily because of rationing care, we need to flatten this curve, so everyone gets the chance to live that they deserve.
 EVERYONE GET THE FLU SHOT NEXT YEAR (and all other vaccines!).”